Drought

 Overview

-Governor Newsom Extends Drought Emergency Statewide
+Governor Newsom Eases Drought Restrictions

 View details on US Drought Monitor